 a template to be used in conjunction with the schema.

-Optionally, the templates UI may contain interface to negotiate OAuth authentication.
+Optionally, the template UI may contain an interface to negotiate OAuth authentication.

-An example of the templates UI is shown in the picture below.
+An example of the template UI is shown in the picture below.

 Config section of the templates UI is defined by the configuration schema you provide.

 Template section contains at least one template.
 A template is simply a configuration of

 For example, you might want to provide one configuration for incremental loading